anthonymobile/njbuswatcher_2020/README.md

     -  two column reports
         - left: arrivals for period
         - right: hourly frequency for period
+            - make a histogram using the rough.js bar chart (embed script in page if its easier)

 **route_config.py**
     - short and long descriptions for the new lines